fuzzylabs/matcha-examples/llm/README.md

 > You may need to give the `setup.sh` file the correct permissions to run, if so then do the following: `chmod +x setup.sh`.

 ## Running the example
-Once `setup.sh` is completed, to run the llm pipeline:
+Once setup.sh has completed, do the following to run the LLM pipeline (note: this will run both fine tuning and deployment):
 ```bash
 python run.py
 ```